Women in mathematics

 Phyllis Nicolson (1917-1968)

-Phyllis Nicolson received her BSc (1938), MSc (1939) and PhD (1946) in Physics from the University of Manchester.
+Phyllis Nicolson received her BSc (1938), MSc (1939) and PhD (1946) in Physics from The University of Manchester.
 She is most well-known for her work on the Crank-Nicolson method, to numerically solve the heat equation and other similar partial differential equations.

 Read more about Phyllis Nicolson